felixop7/felixop7/README.md

 # Daily Quote

-"The purpose of our lives is to be happy." - Dalai Lama
+"Life is a journey that must be traveled no matter how bad the roads and accommodations." - Oliver Goldsmith

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>